kompilr/kompilR/README.md

 than to interpret in mechanical terms the origination of just a single caterpillar or a tiny grass.

-Immanuel Kant, Natural History and the Theory of Heaven, 1755
 ```

+> Kant, *Natural History and the Theory of Heaven*, 1755

 # Protein Folding